1level1/scheduler/README.md

 ## Highlevel overview

-This is a basic skeleton of the project, implementing the required REST API`s for:
+This is a skeleton of the project, implementing the required REST API`s for:

 1) Creating new teams and populating it with workers
 2) Creating roles for teams